kadir014/nova-physics/README.md

 Current broad-phase strategy is to check AABB collisions between bodies to narrow down expensive polygon checks.
 But this aproach is still far away from efficient.
 That's why I'll be working on a BVH based tree system for broad-phase.

 #### Stability & Stacking
 Other than a faster broad-phase, I will be working on simulation stability and general optimization.
-Methods like accumulating impulses accross frames, warm-starting, coherence... ([Erin Catto has amazing slides about these topics from GDC](https://box2d.org/files/ErinCatto_SequentialImpulses_GDC2006.pdf))
+Methods like accumulating impulses accross frames and warm-starting ([Erin Catto has amazing slides about these topics from GDC](https://box2d.org/files/ErinCatto_SequentialImpulses_GDC2006.pdf))

 #### Codebase & Structure
 Improve the codebase, there are a few duplicates of array structures that can be merged into one generic array type.
 Improving the codebase with better docs will help contributors as well.